NordicHPC/sonar/doc/MANUAL.md

 [Companion tools](#companion-tools) exist for data access and analysis.

-Sonar will need to be allowed to create (small, short-lived) temp files on the local file system.
+Sonar will need to be allowed to create (small, short-lived) temp files on the local file system's shared temp directory.

 ## Normal operation